 - 2 teaspoons vanilla extract

 - 1 teaspoon baking soda

 - 1 tablespoon cream or milk

 - 1/2 teaspoon vanilla extract

-Continually mix until mixture is crumbly, breaking apart any overly large clumps as necessary.
+Using a fork, continually mix until mixture is crumbly, breaking apart any overly large clumps as necessary (this will take a minute or two).
 Set aside.

 In a large bowl combine bananas, sugar, cinnamon and salt.